-The sleep timer (sl_sleeptimer.h) is a platform component providing single-shot and periodic timer services.
-It also has APIs for reading current tick count and conversions between ticks and milliseconds.
+The sleep timer (sl\sleeptimer.h) is a platform component providing single-shot and periodic timer services.
+It also provides APIs for reading current tick count and conversions between ticks and milliseconds.

-A Bluetooth application must initialize sleep timer because it is also needed by the Bluetooth stack for deep sleep.
-In addition, application must configure the timer frequency divider to 1 (SL_SLEEPTIMER_FREQ_DIVIDER in sl_sleeptimer_config.h).
-For more details of the initialization and configuration, please refer to a Bluetooth SDK example, e.g., the soc-empty.
+A Bluetooth application must include sleep timer component because the Bluetooth stack initializes and uses it for deep sleep.
+For more details, please refer to a Bluetooth SDK example such as the soc-empty.